scottmsilver/home-connection-test/README.md

 ```

-Or use the regular version
+Or use the regular version if you don't need authentication.

 ```
 pip install iperf3